sidgurun/Lya_zelda/docs/About_the_data_grids.rst

           dict_keys(['logNH_Arr', 'logta_Arr', 'Grid', 'x_Arr', 'V_Arr'])

-The varibles `'V_Arr'`, `'logNH_Arr'` and `'logta_Arr'` are 1-D numpy arrays that contains the values in which the grid is evaluated for the expansion velocity, the logarithmic of the HI column density and  the logarithmic of the dust optical depth respectively.
+The variables `'V_Arr'`, `'logNH_Arr'` and `'logta_Arr'` are 1-D numpy arrays that contains the values in which the grid is evaluated for the expansion velocity, the logarithmic of the HI column density and  the logarithmic of the dust optical depth respectively.
 If you want to check where the grid is evaluated you can do

 .. code:: python